 Today I will go over 10 forgotten alternative football leagues of the past.
 They had to have been founded post American Football League (AFL)-National Football League (NFL) merger as the ones before then are much harder to find documentation of.
 I’m omitting the North American Football League due to it never actually planning on playing and I will not be talking about regional leagues.
-One last qualification is that the league must be 100% dead so, because Major League Football decided to bit of former Alliance of American Football equipment, you won’t hear about the league of this list.
+One last qualification is that the league must be 100% dead so, because Major League Football decided to bid on former Alliance of American Football equipment, so you won’t hear about the league of this list.

 In the number ten spot we have the United States Football League (USFL) which started play in 1983 and folded in 1985.
 The league was one based off “The Dixon Plan.”
 The USFL was full of major talent, promise, expansion, mergers and folding.
 Some of the bigger names that came though the USFL included: “The Minister of Defense” Reggie White, Steve Young, Jim Kelly, Bryan Sipe, Herschel Walker, Doug Flutie, George Allen, Mouse Davis, Marv Levy, Jack Pardee, Jim Mora Sr, Lee Corso and Steve Spurrier just to name a few.
 This league had a strong chance of lasting a long while, but future United States President, Donald J. Trump (the then owner of the New Jersey Generals) talking other league owner to move the schedule to the fall to try to force a National Football League NFL-USFL merger.
 This merger never happened, and the USFL would later sue the NFL claiming the NFL was an illegal monopoly.
 Though the USFL would win the anti-trust lawsuit they only won three dollars, pulling the plug on the hospice patient of a league.